SimonKefas/multistep-form/README.md

-# **Multistep Form with Conditional Navigation and Progress Bar**
+# **Multistep Form with Conditional Navigation, Progress Bar, and Enhanced Features**

-This README provides a comprehensive guide on implementing a multistep form with conditional logic, restricted forward navigation, and a progress bar.
+This README provides a comprehensive guide on implementing a multistep form with conditional logic, restricted forward navigation, a progress bar, and additional features like keyboard navigation and support for Webflow's editing environment.
 The script allows for complex forms where steps can be shown or hidden based on user input, users cannot skip required steps by clicking ahead, and a progress bar visually indicates the user's progress through the form.

 ---